chromium/chromium/docs/security/shepherd.md

     thumb, perhaps expect to spend a solid ten hours progressing bugs during your shift.
-  * Use the 'last updated' column to avoid duplicating the work of the previous marshal.
+  * Use the 'last updated' column to avoid duplicating the work of the previous secondary.
-* Stay sharp, keep in shape ([finger exercises](https://youtu.be/20elMaVZ9lg?t=47s) are standard for the marshal), and remember you may be called upon during emergencies.
+* Stay sharp, keep in shape ([finger exercises](https://youtu.be/20elMaVZ9lg?t=47s) are standard for the secondary), and remember you may be called upon during emergencies.

 ## Life Of A Security Bug